-- Designing, implementing and maintaining an effective and sound system of internal controls throughout the Group; - Maintaining adequate accounting records that are sufficient to show and explain the Group's transactions and disclose with reasonable accuracy at any time the consolidated financial position of the Group, and which enable them to ensure that the consolidated financial statements of the Group comply with IFRS; - Maintaining statutory accounting records in compliance with local legislation and accounting standards of jurisdictions in which the Group operates; - Taking such steps as are reasonably available to them to safeguard the assets of the Group; and - Detecting and preventing fraud and other irregularities.
+- Designing, implementing and maintaining an effective and sound system of internal controls throughout the Group; - Maintaining adequate accounting records that are sufficient to show and explain the Group's transactions and disclose with reasonable accuracy at any time the consolidated financial position of the Group, and which enable them to ensure that the Group's consolidated financial statements complies with IFRS; - Maintaining statutory accounting records in compliance with local legislation and accounting standards of jurisdictions in which the Group operates; - Taking such steps as are reasonably available to them to safeguard the assets of the Group; and - Detecting and preventing fraud and other irregularities.

-The consolidated financial statements of the Group for the year ended 31 December 2022 were approved by management of the Company on behalf of the Board of Directors of the Company on 24 February 2023.
+The consolidated financial statements of the Group for the year ended 31 December 2023 were approved by management of the Company on behalf of the Board of Directors of the Company on 27 February 2024.